UPDATED: February 2018

 Before putting to use, my curiosity got the best of me and I had to find out exactly how the Smart Nora worked.
 I noticed that inside the pillow insert sleeve there was a plastic bladder in which the air tube was connected to.
 The sleeve was mounted by two small pieces of velcro, so I removed it to take a closer look.

 The air bladder actually turned out to have two chambers in which expanded and contracted like an accordion when activated.
 I put the air bladder back inside of the pillow insert and activated the pump by replicating the sound of snoring.
 It seemed to take about 3-4 “snores” to activate the pump which slowly inflated to raise a total of 3.75″.
-The action was very slow and sound of the pump was virtually undetectable.
+The action was very slow and the sound of the pump was virtually undetectable.
 Before trying the Smart Nora, one of my concerns was the pump being too loud.
-This concern was quickly put to rest after hearing the pump activate which barely made sound.
+This concern was quickly put to rest after hearing the pump activate which barely made a sound.

 After satisfying my curiosity, I continued setting up my unit.
-At first I considered placing the pebble on my night stand but noticed that their website suggested using the pebble mount because it made the Smart Nora twice as effective, so this is what I did.
-Measuring 4″ above where my head typically rests, I cleaned an area of my headboard with rubbing alcohol and a lint free cloth to ensure that the mount stuck to the surface.
+At first, I considered placing the pebble on my nightstand but noticed that their website suggested using the pebble mount because it made the Smart Nora twice as effective, so this is what I did.
+Measuring 4″ above where my head typically rests, I cleaned an area of my headboard with rubbing alcohol and a lint-free cloth to ensure that the mount stuck to the surface.
 I peeled back the double sided tape and stuck it to my headboard and placed the pebble inside.

 Once the pebble was set up, I read up on setting the pillow height and sensitivity.
-According to the instructions, for best results the pillow should be set on “High”.
+According to the instructions, for best results, the pillow should be set on “High”.

 The instruction manual also gives suggestions on how to set the pebble sensitivity.
 There are five different sensitivity levels to choose from.
-The highest level of sensitivity should be used in a very quiet room and activates with a single quiet snore while when set on the opposite end of the sensitivity spectrum (Very low sensitivity) the Smart Smart Nora will activate with multiple snore under loud room conditions such as traffic or construction noise.
+The highest level of sensitivity should be used in a very quiet room and activates with a single quiet snore while when setting on the opposite end of the sensitivity spectrum (Very low sensitivity) the Smart Smart Nora will activate with multiple snores under loud room conditions such as traffic or construction noise.
 The recommended setting (Normal Sensitivity) activates with multiple snores under regular bedroom conditions.
 I decided to leave the sensitivity on the “normal” recommended setting and later adjust it if necessary.

 With the Smart Nora set up and adjusted, I was excited to get started.